Is time running out for one of Norway's most iconic tourist attractions? We take a look at some worrying news from the

-In May, geologists indicated that the gap had increased (albeit slightly) in size for the first time in over twenty years.
+In May, geologists indicated that the gap had increased in size for the first time in over twenty years.
 The increase was slight, but that's still an increase.

-While experts say there’s no cause for panic, the study of the cliff will increase significantly.
+Experts say there’s no cause for panic.
+However, the study of the cliff will now increase significantly.
 3D models are planned to enable a full stability analysis, along with aerial footage captured via helicopter.

 Although the growth in the crack is limited to millimetres, the risk of mountain collapse in Norway is very real.
 In 1934, about 2,000,000 cubic metres of rock fell off a mountain from a height of about 700 metres into the Tafjord.

-The resulting tsunami killed 40 people living on the shore of the fjord, while similar disasters also killed people living near lakes in Sogn og Fjordane.
+The resulting tsunami killed 40 people living on the shore of the fjord.
+Similar disasters also killed people living near lakes in Sogn og Fjordane county.
 The 2015 movie Bølgen (released in English as The Wave) dramatised a potential repeat.

 What do you think?
 Does the risk, however minimal, put you off from visiting one of Norway's most famous tourist attractions?